linode/docs/products/compute/high-memory/guides/_index.md

 ## Themes

-These guides will help you with targeted topics like the basics of High Memory Linodes and how to decide if High Memory Linodes are right for you.
+These guides explore targeted topics like the basics of High Memory Linodes and how to decide if High Memory Linodes are right for you.

 ### High Memory Basics